AndreaFalanti/Hypermedia-2019-september/documentation/documentation.md

 developing this part of the project, what questions remained unanswered, how you will use what you've learned in your everyday life?

-Examples:
-- Foo learned to write SQL queries and Javascript but wanted to know more about caching, he's probably going to create his own startup with what she has learned
-- Bar learned how to deploy on a cloud platform, he would have liked to know more about promises for asynchronous code..

 --
-- Andrea Falanti learned Javascript and node.js environment from scratch, improving his knowledge on web applications, and how to deploy it on a cloud platform.
+- Andrea Falanti learned Javascript language and node.js environment from scratch, improving his knowledge on web applications and how to deploy it on a cloud platform.
 He thinks he could make good work of this competences in his actual part time job, that already required a REST approach in some app development.
 He wants to know more about web frameworks like Angular.js, that seems really common in this topic, and automatic testing and deployment, that could be useful in more complex